Flat Rate Shipping

 Frequently Asked Questions

-USPS provides Flat Rate boxes and envelopes for free.
-You can order them online at usps.com/store, pick them up at any post office, or request free delivery to your address.
+USPS provides Flat Rate boxes and envelopes at no charge.
+You can order them online at usps.com/store, pick them up at any post office, or request delivery to your address at no cost.
 You must use the official USPS Flat Rate boxes to get flat rate pricing.

 USPS Flat Rate boxes have a 70 lb weight limit.
 FedEx One Rate has a 50 lb limit.
 As long as your item fits in the box and doesn't exceed the weight limit, the price stays the same.